Sectorial descent for wrapped Fukaya categories: Statement of results

 (from the Fukaya--Seidel category of $\pi$ to the wrapped Fukaya category of the total space) is precisely localization at the linking disks of $\f\times\{-\infty\}$.
 By Theorem \ref{generation}, the full subcategory they span is also the essential image of the functor $\W(F)\to\W(\bar X,\f\times\{-\infty\})$ obtained by composing the K\"unneth stabilization functor \eqref{kunnethstabsector} with pushforward under the canonical embedding $F\times T^\ast[0,1]\to(\bar X,\f\times\{-\infty\})$ near the stop.
 This is comparable to, but not quite the same as, the localization presentation of the wrapped Fukaya category obtained in Abouzaid--Seidel's work in the case of Lefschetz fibrations \cite{abouzaidseidelunpublished}.
 For a concrete example of such a situation in mirror symmetry, see Keating \cite{keatingcusp}.

-If the critical locus of $\pi$ is compact, then $F$ is the page of an open book decomposition of $\partial_\infty\bar X$, and hence the boundary at infinity of the associated Liouville sector is, up to deformation, $F_0\times[0,1]$ by \cite[Lemma 2.18]{gpssectorsoc}, which implies that $\W(\bar X,\f\times\{-\infty\})$ is \emph{proper} in the sense of non-commutative geometry (i.e.\ has finite-dimensional morphism spaces) \cite[Lemma 3.44]{gpssectorsoc}.
-Such a fibration $\pi$ thus provides a geometrically motivated categorical compactification of $\W(\bar X)$, in the sense that the Fukaya--Seidel category $\W(\bar X,\f\times\{-\infty\})$ is proper and localizes to give $\W(\bar X)$.
+If the critical locus of $\pi$ is compact, then $F$ is the page of an open book decomposition of $\partial_\infty\bar X$, and hence the boundary at infinity of the associated Liouville sector is, up to deformation, $F_0\times[0,1]$ by \cite[Lemma 2.18]{gpssectorsoc}.
+By \cite[Lemma 3.44]{gpssectorsoc}, this implies that $\W(\bar X,\f\times\{-\infty\})$ is \emph{proper} in the sense of non-commutative geometry (i.e.\ has finite-dimensional morphism spaces).
+Such a fibration $\pi$ thus provides a geometrically motivated categorical compactification of $\W(\bar X)$: the Fukaya--Seidel category $\W(\bar X,\f\times\{-\infty\})$ is proper and localizes to give $\W(\bar X)$.
 The flexibility of adding stops at will allows for more general, and partial, compactifications. \end{example}

+Another stop removal result somewhat orthogonal to Theorem \ref{stopremoval} is the fact that removing a contact stop is fully faithful (which follows immediately from wrapping using a Reeb vector field which is tangent to the stop being removed):